DDS

 Hydroxyapatite is a major body component, used widely in internal applications such as bone filler or implant coating, due to its excellent biocompatibility, and ability to improve the body’s acceptance of foreign materials.

-Sangi’s researchers found that coating with hydroxyapatite improves the solubility and intestinal absorption of poorly soluble and/or poorly absorbed drugs, suggesting that drugs currently available only by injection or intravenously could in future be administered in tablet or capsule form.
+Sangi’s researchers found that hydroxyapatite coating improves the solubility and intestinal absorption of many poorly soluble and/or poorly absorbed drugs, suggesting that drugs currently available only clinically could in future be prescribed in tablet or capsule form.

 Moreover experiments show Sangi’s proprietary technology not only improves drug solubility, but may also improve drug effectiveness while reducing unwanted side-effects.
 More work is needed, but if the technology proves successful, Sangi’s drug delivery system may reduce patients’ need for hospital visits and make a significant contribution to patient quality of life.